How to Install GRUB2 on USB from Windows

-Install GRUB2 on USB from Windows: Need a reliable way to create a USB stick that boots from both BIOS and UEFI?
-This guide will show you how to install the Grub2 bootloader onto a USB flash drive directly from Windows.
-Using the grub-install.exe utility, you’ll prepare a highly compatible bootable USB device.
+Install Grub2 on USB from Windows: Need a reliable way to create a USB stick that boots from both BIOS and UEFI?
+In this guide we will show you how to install the Grub2 bootloader onto a USB flash drive directly from Windows.
+Using the grub-install.exe utility, you'll prepare a highly compatible bootable USB device.

 Create a GRUB2 BIOS & UEFI Bootable USB Stick